Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Student and Graduate Learning Outcomes

-Upon completion of the physical therapy program, students will demonstrate the following competencies:
+Upon completion of the physical therapy program, students will demonstrate competencies in the following goals:

-Students/graduates will become lifelong learners through reflective practice.
+1. become lifelong learners through reflective practice to advance the profession.

-1. Self-directed learner: develop, implement and evaluate one’s own approach to learning through various educational experiences.
+1. Self-awareness: develop and evaluate one’s own approach to learning through various educational experiences.

 2. Social awareness: cultivate a mindset of awareness to guide actions and advocacy for the benefit of society at large.

-2. Clinical competence: skillfully manage patients in an efficient, safe and effective manner with an ability to seek help accordingly.
+4. Clinical competence: skillfully manage patients/clients in an efficient, safe and effective manner with an ability to seek help accordingly.

 Mission Statement